Romans 11:19 Then you will say, “Branches were broken off so that I might be grafted in.”

 Jeremiah 50:6 “My people have been lost sheep.
 Their shepherds have led them astray, turning them away on the mountains.
 From mountain to hill they have gone.
 They have forgotten their fold.

-Amos 9:9 “For surely I will command, and will sift the house of Israel “among” all nations, as grain is sifted in a sieve; Yet not the smallest grain shall fall to the ground.
+Amos 9:9 “For surely I will command, and will sift the house of Israel “among“ all nations(gentiles), as grain is sifted in a sieve; Yet not the smallest grain shall fall to the ground.

 Ezekiel 11:14-21 14And the word of the LORD came to me: 15“Son of man, your brothers, even your brothers, your kinsmen, the whole house of Israel, all of them, are those of whom the inhabitants of Jerusalem have said, ‘Go far from the LORD; to us this land is given for a possession.’
 16Therefore say, ‘Thus says the Lord GOD: Though I removed them far off “among“ the gentiles/nations“, and though I scattered them “among“ the countries“, yet I have been a sanctuary to them for a while in the countries where they have gone.’
 17Therefore say, ‘Thus says the Lord GOD: I will gather you“from the“ peoples and assemble you “out of“ the countries where you have been scattered, and I will give you the land of Israel.’